Weymouth, Massachusetts: Demographics

 The median income for a household in the city was $68,665, and the median income for a family was $52,083.
 Males had a median income of $42,497 versus $35,963 for females.
 The per capita income for was $24,976.
 About 9.1% of families and 9.8% of the population were below the poverty line, including 8.3% of those under age 18 and 9.4% of those age 65 or over.

 Weymouth has the 10th highest Irish population in the United States, at 33%.
 As "white flight" occurred in inner-city Boston exacerbated by the start of the cross-district busing program, in the 1960s and 70s thousands of white (predominantly of Irish descent) Bostonians moved to middle/working class suburbs such as Weymouth and Quincy.
-The blue collar city culture (example: The Boston accent) of places like South Boston and Dorchester is prevalent in the neighborhoods of Weymouth.
+The blue collar city culture of places like South Boston and Dorchester is prevalent in the neighborhoods of Weymouth.
 Weymouth has colloquially been referred to as "Suburban Southie" and "Southie on the South Shore" due to the high influx of South Boston residents and Irish Catholic culture in the town.
 This trend continues in a different way again today as some longtime South Boston residents are now being priced out due to gentrification.
 Many are moving out to the more affordable towns on the South Shore.